1960 Fun Facts, Trivia, and History

 Women’s swinging shift skirt - $5.00

-3. Major News Events from the USA and World
+3. History Facts From the USA and World

 - Based on U.S. Census data, the population of the United States was 179,32,175.
 Comparatively, the 1950 population was 151,325,798.